 There’s no doubt in my mind that VE is visually appealing and accompanied by a great OST.
 However, do the characters and plot live up to it?
 So far, it’s too early to say despite 4 episodes still out.
 But we can kinda take a guess at this point.
 However, I do find the setting to be quite interesting and how the characters act seem to be somewhat realistic.

 There’s many reasons why people can rant on about this series, and no, “It’s KyoAni” and “It’s Overhyped” aren’t some of them despite people using these as reasons regardless.
 Violet’s introduction left many questioned, many thinking “She’s not interesting.”
 “She’s Bland” or “She’s 1-Dimensional.”
 But to be quite honest, the fact that she’s uninteresting and bland means there’s room for growth, and anyone can figure that out considering this has been done quite a lot.
 The start of the anime really showcases violet and her imperfection.
 Monotone, Boring, Lacking.
 Which is all the more reason for me to look forward to the end result of her character after upcoming development.
-Sure, maybe the way it was executed or presented seems questionable, but I believe there’s a bigger picture to this and that this sort of direction has a purpose.
+Sure, maybe the way it was executed or presented seems questionable, but what the hell do you expect from a child that's been practically raised in war, got constant blood on her hands, and kills people without batting an eye?
+Anyways, I believe there’s a bigger picture to this and that this sort of direction has a purpose.
 Or it could be just bad directing, but I’ll give them the benefit of the doubt.

 I see no reason to give lack of growth or undeveloped as reasons to criticize characters so early on.
 It’s like people expect 14 episodes worth of developed from Violet in the first couple episodes.
 There’s reasons why developments exist, and it’s to further a character and make them more interesting as people would expect to see.
 However, it’s how they go about this development that makes me question the series a bit.
 The direction it’s taking can go either way, so we’ll have to see.